 Frequently Asked Questions

-Are you interested in donating or creating a fund in the NAMM Foundation to share goals for advancing access to music learning for people of all ages?
+If you are interested in donating to The NAMM Foundation to share goals for advancing access to music learning for people of all ages?
 Donate here.
-We welcome your inquiry about making tax deductible donation or to consider the NAMM Foundation in your philanthropy planning; email firstname.lastname@example.org
+We welcome your inquiry about making a tax-deductible donation or consider the NAMM Foundation in your philanthropy planning; email email@example.com

-Additionally, the NAMM Foundation has the following programs that advance participation in music learning and/or advance awareness to the importance of music education.
+Additionally, The NAMM Foundation has the following programs that advance participation in music learning and/or advance awareness of the importance of music education.

-NAMM does not provide marketing partnerships or sponsorships through NAMM or through the NAMM Foundation but awards grants via its Music Making or Music Research grant programs.
-All music education and music making education or promotional organizations are encouraged to affiliate with the SupportMusic Coalition and be part of this NAMM Foundation program that advances grassroots advocacy education and support for music education.
+NAMM does not provide marketing partnerships or sponsorships through NAMM or through The NAMM Foundation but awards grants via its Music Making grant program.
+All music education and music-making education or promotional organizations are encouraged to affiliate with the SupportMusic Coalition and be part of this NAMM Foundation program that advances grassroots advocacy education and support for music education.

 Does the NAMM Foundation give grants to public schools for the purpose of restoring the music education program that has been reduced or cut at the district level?